Improve Your Zoom Communication Skills with This List of Best Practices…Like Your Career and Business Depends on it!

 These live video presentation skills standards have been created to save you from losing potential customers as well as provide you with proven techniques to inspire new potential clients to do business with you.

-To transition into the actual Best Practices, here are some surprising findings we realized together during our 5 months of live meetings of weekly presentations:
+To transition into the actual Best Practices, here are some surprising findings we realized together during our 5 months of virtual live meetings of weekly presentations:

 - Some techniques used in traditional video do not work live.